CagriCatik/Docker/12_Dockerizing-React-App/README.md

 ## Step 7: Verify

 Once the containers are up and running, you can verify the setup by accessing the React app in your browser at `http://localhost:3000`.
 Ensure that the React app is fetching data from the API service correctly.

-## Conclusion

- You've successfully dockerized a React app using Docker Compose.
-Dockerizing frontend applications helps streamline development and deployment processes, ensuring consistency across different environments.
-In the next steps, you can explore further customization options and deployment strategies, such as pushing the Docker images to Docker Hub for sharing with others.